waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.1/readme.md

     <details>
     <summary>💡 Tips and Tricks</summary>
     <ul>
-    <li>Make sure you install the software on the Windows VM - You might need to exit WSL.</li>
     <li>Chocolatey has been preinstalled on your VM.
 You can install apps on Windows 11 with Chocolatey.
 Start a terminal, and run the below commands:<br/>
     <code>choco install vscode --version=1.86.1 -y</code><br/>
     <code>choco install docker-desktop -y</code>